VloraM/kontakt-forma/README.md

 ## Features

-- Contact form with,name email, and message fields
+- Contact form with name, email, and message fields
 - POST request handling with Express.js
 - Logs submitted data to the terminal
 - Redirects users to than-you page after form submission